-As the public relations, cause branding, and issues management practice of The Richards Group, we see ourselves as matchmakers on a mission.
+As the public relations, public affairs, cause branding, and issues management practice of The Richards Group, we see ourselves as matchmakers on a mission.
 A mission to connect our clients’ assets with the media, causes, and affiliations that matter – with results that deliver on their objectives.

 For us, the key is getting the right message to the right audience at the right time, with a partner who is just the right size.
 Richards Partners is small enough to offer senior-level counsel on a daily basis yet large enough to leverage the creative and strategic insights of The Richards Group.

 For a complete list of our clients, click here.

 If you are a prospective client interested in working with Richards Partners, contact firstname.lastname@example.org.

 Stacie Barnett: Principal